AlexTrebs/shortcut/README.md

 {% endblock %}
 ```

-With api calls we can then set the results div as out output of a function.
+With api calls, we then set the results div as the target for the output of a function.

 More examples of this can be seen in:
 - [HTMX templates directory](ui/templates)